 The Perfect Valentine for Students

-Coupon Book from the teacher
+Coupon Book from the Teacher

 Setting up the Valentine for Students

-This resource includes everything you need to create your customized Valentine’s Day student coupon book.
+February is a busy month.
+Thankfully, this resource includes everything you need to create your customized Valentine’s Day student coupon book.
 Twenty pre-made coupons and an editable version for creating your own are included.
-Here are just a few of the pre-made coupons!

 How to Redeem the Valentine for Students